awsdocs/amazon-dynamodb-developer-guide/doc_source/WIF.RunningYourApp.md

    After the identity provider authenticates the user, the provider returns a web identity token to your app\.
 The format of this token depends on the provider, but is typically a very long string of characters\.

 1. **Obtain temporary AWS security credentials\.** To do this, your app sends a `AssumeRoleWithWebIdentity` request to AWS Security Token Service \(AWS STS\)\.
-This request contains:
+This request contains the following:
    + The web identity token from the previous step
    + The app ID from the identity provider
    + The Amazon Resource Name \(ARN\) of the IAM role that you created for this identity provider for this app

-   AWS STS returns a set of AWS security credentials that expire after a certain amount of time \(3600 seconds, by default\)\.
+   AWS STS returns a set of AWS security credentials that expire after a certain amount of time \(3,600 seconds, by default\)\.

    The following is a sample request and response from a `AssumeRoleWithWebIdentity` action in AWS STS\.
 The web identity token was obtained from the Login with Amazon identity provider\.